My Cancer – The Medical Bit

 So, after a visit to the GP, what followed was a roller-coaster of – mammogram, ultrasound, core biopsy, MRI, waiting…waiting, decision making.

 Result?
-Stage 2 Invasive Lobular Breast Cancer, ER+, HER2 Negative.
+Stage 2 mixed Invasive Lobular/Ductal Breast Cancer, ER+, HER2 Negative.

-My Cancer started when cells in the breast began to divide and grow abnormally.
-Those cells started in the lobules (the milk producing glands) and spread outside of these into the surrounding breast tissue, rather than starting in the Ducts and forming a distinct lump.
+Cancer started when cells in the breast began to divide and grow abnormally.
+Those cells started in the lobules (the milk producing glands) and spread outside of these into the surrounding breast tissue, and into the Ducts.
+It wasn’t a distinctive lump.
 My Cancer was a mass which is subtler and therefore additional tests and scans like an MRI are sometimes required to assess the size of the tumour and get a more accurate picture of its size.

 The mammogram showed the tumour was a certain size, the Ultrasound showed it was bigger, so I was given an MRI to get the exact size.